DoctorEvidence/dpack/README.md

 }
 ```

+Here is more complicated example where a `friends` array property is defined, which then specifies a default property for interpreting the elements of the array.
+The first element of the array is a sequence which specifies properties `name` and `age`.
+And then the second element of the array will be interpreted using the same property as the first element, and therefore the same child property slots are already defined (first slot is `name`, second is `age`), so the sequence can interpreted without definining properties again:
 `sequence-1 [ array-property: "friends" sequence-2 [
 	default-property: null sequence-2 [ default-property: "name" "John", numeric-property: "age" 33 ]
 	sequence-2 [ "Sarah", 29 ] ] ]`